99003518/Team2_calciapp/Calculator Application/1.Requirements/readme.md

 The memory chips inside the calculator contain thousands or millions of bytes program code that allows the calculator to do work.

+### Valid inputs for our device are:
+It can take upto 2 inputs at a time.

 Description
 ## HIGH LEVEL REQUIREMENTS:
 |ID |	DESCRIPTION |